College Scholastic Ability Test: Administration

 High-school graduates and final-year high school students are allowed to sit the test.
 After the KICE prints test papers and OMR cards, they are distributed three days before the test to each test area.
 In 2018, there were 85 test areas.

 On test day, the KRX stock markets in Busan and Seoul open late, and Public Transport such as Metro System, Light Metro, Light rail, Metropolitan Railways and bus services are increased to avoid traffic jams and allow students to get to the testing sites more easily.
 The Korean Armed Forces, USFK and UNC change the schedule of military activities to minimise the noises.
 Planes are grounded during the listening portion of the English section so their noise does not disturb the students.

 In some cases, students running late for the test may be escorted to their testing site by police officers via motorcycle.
 Younger students and members of the students' families gather outside testing sites to cheer them on.
 Neither students nor administrators may bring in mobile phones, books, newspapers, food, or any other material which could distract other test-takers.

 Middle and high school teachers monitor the test.
 Most testing rooms are high-school classrooms, and there is a 28-candidate limit in each room.
 Administrators are warned against doing anything which could distract students in any way such as talking, opening windows, standing in front of a desk, sniffling, or making excessive noise.
-After the test, the marking of the texts takes about one month.
+After the test, the marking of the tests takes about one month.

 Except for the English and Korean-history sections, grades are based on a stanine curve.
 A grade, percentile, and a standardised score for each section and subject are added to the transcript.
 The standardised score is calculated by the following formula: